bengl/imhotap/README.md

 `test` directory, and subdirectories, ending in `.spec.js`, you might use the option `-f test/**/*.spec.js`.

+If matching files end in `.js`, they will be executed with `node`, otherwise the matching files must be executable.

 ### Concurrency

 It's expected that your test files can be run as separate process at the same